dmaulikr/Niyuq/index.md

 # Niyuq is unique applications for people who wants easy appointments.

-Niyuq is unique applications for doctor appointment booking that gets real-time live status of the queue and get updates on your turn.
+Niyuq is unique applications for doctor appointment booking that gets real time live status of the queue and get updates on your turn.

 ### Privacy Policy